Last updated on April 30th, 2021 at 11:29 pm

 According to ICHD3 criteria, diagnosis of Chiari malformation by MRI requires a 5-mm caudal descent of the cerebellar tonsils or 3-mm caudal descent of the cerebellar tonsils plus crowding of the subarachnoid space at the craniocervical junction as evidenced by compression of the CSF spaces posterior and lateral to the cerebellum, or reduced height of the supraocciput, or increased slope of the tentorium, or kinking of the medulla oblongata.

-In addition to a chronic migraine appearing headache, patients who have had Chiari decompression frequently have associated occipital neuralgia (see education pages) in the back of the head and a component of chronic post-craniotomy headache.
-Post-craniotomy headache is technically similar to chronic post-traumatic headache since surgery is, well, certainly a form of trauma to the head.
+In addition to a chronic migraine appearing headache, patients who have had Chiari decompression frequently have associated occipital neuralgia in the back of the head and a component of chronic post-craniotomy headache.
+This is related to scarring of the tissues in the back of the head and base of the skull where the occipital nerves travel.
+This scarring can pull, twist, and tangle up the occipital nerves over time which causes persistent occipital pain in the back of the head.
+Post-craniotomy headache is technically similar to chronic post-traumatic headache since decompression surgery is, well, certainly a form of trauma to the head.
 Chronic post-traumatic headache itself commonly has a chronic migraine clinical appearance (with or without pre-existing migraine history), and treating as such can often be very beneficial.
+For example, we often seen concussion patients that develop chronic daily headache and chronic migraine which is “turned on” by the injury or head trauma.